-The crucial role in the classification of tight Seifert manifolds is played by the maximal twisting number (i.e. the difference between the contact framing and the fibration framing, maximized in the smooth isotopy class of a regular fiber) -- applied in convex surface theory, it allows one to give upper bounds on the number of tight structures.
+The main invariant in the classification of tight Seifert fibered manifolds is the maximal twisting number (that is, the difference between the contact framing and the fibration framing, maximized in the smooth isotopy class of a regular fiber) -- applied in convex surface theory, it allows one to give upper bounds on the number of tight structures.
 By the results of Wu \cite{Wu} all tight contact structures when $e_0\leq -2$ have negative maximal twisting, while for $e_0\geq 0$ they are all zero-twisting; in the work of Ghiggini \cite{G} the negative maximal twisting is further related to the existence of transverse contact structures.
 This, in the case of $L$-spaces, results in a simple division: maximal twisting is equal to zero when $e_0\geq -1$, and has value $-1$ when $e_0\leq -2$.
-The fixed maximal twisting of a regular fiber in all the cases gives some unique contact structure of the complement of singular fibers, pushing the classification into three singular tori.
-The classification whenever $e_0\neq -1$ is then finished by Legendrian surgery construction -- the diagram is simply given by Legendrianization of standard presentation of Seifert manifold; this is done in \cite{Wu,GLS0,G} for $e_0\neq -2,-1,0,\ e_0\geq 0,\ e_0=-2$, respectively.
-(The same construction, although without an a priori bound on maximal twisting, was recently shown to cover all tight structures also in the general case of $e_0=-2$ \cite{T}.)
+The fixed maximal twisting of a regular fiber in all the cases gives some unique contact structure on the complement of singular fibers relative to boundary, pushing the classification into tubular neighborhoods of the three singular fibers.

+The classification whenever $e_0\neq -1$ is then finished by Legendrian surgery construction -- the diagrams are simply given by Legendrianization of standard presentation of Seifert manifold; this is done in \cite{Wu,GLS0,G} for $e_0\neq -2,-1,0,\ e_0\geq 0,\ e_0=-2$, respectively.
 In particular, all these tight structures are Stein fillable, and classified by the first Chern class of their fillings \cite{LM}, equivalently by their $\spinc$ structure, or closer to the present context by their contact Ozsváth-Szabó invariants \cite{P}.